Codecademy/gamut/README.md

 1. Add new stories to `packages/styleguide/stories`
 1. Stories are written using storybook's [Component Story Format](https://storybook.js.org/docs/formats/component-story-format/)

-### Working with pre-published changes

-For quicker development cycles, it's possible to run a pre-published version of Gamut in the monolith.
-We do that using symlinks.
-The following instructions assume you have set up client_modules and Codecademy, and the repos are in your home folder:

-1. `cd ~/client-modules/packages/gamut`
-1. `yarn link`
-1. `cd ~/Codecademy`
-1. `yarn link @codecademy/gamut`
-1. `cd node_modules/react`
-1. `yarn link`
-1. `yarn install`
-1. `cd ~/client-modules`
-1. `yarn link react`
-1. `yarn install`

-You must link the monolith's copy of React in Gamut.
-[See the docs](https://reactjs.org/warnings/invalid-hook-call-warning.html#duplicate-react) for more information for why we have to do this.

-To run a watcher and build Gamut on changes, in `client_modules/packages/gamut` use `yarn build:watch`

-#### Troubleshooting

-If you run into compilation issues after linking, try `yarn install` in the monolith and restarting its dev server or running `yarn build-all` in this repo.

 ### Publishing Modules

 1. Make your changes in a feature branch, and get another engineer to review your code